Introducing Grepsr’s Data Quality Report

 Data acquisition is an expensive and time-consuming process, if you try to manage every aspect on your own.

 You may get by this way when you are just starting your business, but over time you’ll need a more efficient solution that’s cost-effective, and able to handle exponentially larger volumes of data and automate the extraction as well as delivery.

 Your Data Quality Matters, More Than You Think

 An important factor to consider is the quality of the data that enters your system.
 With data now the backbone of any modern industry, it’s imperative that businesses have access to the most reliable data.
 Only the highest quality data ensures you take the best data-driven decisions.

 In financial terms, this importance can be seen in figures from research firm Gartner’s survey, which estimated that businesses lost around $15 million on average in 2017 due to poor data quality.
-Their director further adds: “not only are organizations taking a financial hit, poor data quality practices undermine digital initiatives, weaken their competitive standing and sow customer distrust.”
+Their director adds, “Not only are organizations taking a financial hit, poor data quality practices undermine digital initiatives, weaken their competitive standing and sow customer distrust.”

 If you have Grepsr as your data provider, then you already know that you’re always getting the most accurate, up-to-date and complete data rapidly delivered to your system.
 Within a short space of time, we’ve become one of the leading DaaS solutions for thousands of individuals and businesses, big and small.